Pain management and the dangers of NSAIDs is a common topic in my clinic.

 Different pains, different people, different results and side effects.
 Even the GOAL of pain management differs from one person to another.
-The graph here presents the traditional view of pain management, the pathway we want to avoid.
+The graph below presents the traditional view of pain management, the pathway we want to avoid.
 While most people just want relief, others ask for actual solutions to prevent the pain, and/or to resolve the underlying problem.
 Here’s an area where natural solutions have an advantage.

-The dangers of NSAIDs
+The Dangers of NSAIDs

 Avoiding steroids, opioids and surgery often means a lifetime dependence on Non-Steroidal Anti-Inflammatories (NSAID’s for short).
 These include prescription and over the counter products such as Advil and Motrin (Ibuprofens); Aleve (Naproxen); Aspirin; Celebrex; Mobic and more.
-All carry warnings of increased risk of stroke, heart attacks and stomach ulcers (bleeding).
+All carry warnings of risk of stroke, heart attacks and stomach ulcers (bleeding).
 Additional side effects include heartburn, headaches, dizziness, ringing in the ears, high blood pressure, risk of miscarriage, swelling of the legs, and of course, kidney and/or liver damage.
 The risk of death is higher in the elderly, who often take these on a regular basis.
-Short-term use of 10 to 14 days is labelled on most.
+Short-term use of 10 to 14 days is labeled on most.

 Tylenol is not an NSAID, but it has its own risks, and it works only on pain, not inflammation.
 It is safer for kids than NSAID’s and aspirin.